mBohunickaCharles/Sudoku_Solver/README.md

 Backtracking is a versatile algorithm used to solve problems involving puzzles, games, optimization, and combinatorics.
 It works by building solutions step by step, allowing previous choices to be reversed if they lead to an incorrect or suboptimal outcome.

-Backtracking can be seen as a type of depth-first search that explores one branch of the solution space at a time, retreating to a previous decision point whenever it hits a dead end or finds a better alternative.
+It can be seen as a type of depth-first search that explores one branch of the solution space at a time, retreating to a previous decision point whenever it hits a dead end or finds a better alternative.

 Pseudocode of backtracking algorithm:
 ```python